Amazon Cloudfront, Amazon Cloudwatch, AWS X-Ray, Autoscaling

-Epiqur is a hardware-enabled live broadcasting platform which is specialized in music.
+Epiqur is a hardware-enabled live broadcasting platform which is specialized in music and digital performance.
 Through Epiqur, anybody can broadcast from their stages, studio sessions, homes or anywhere they want.
-Epiqur also records these broadcasts in audio and video separately to be used afterwards.
-Besides its social platform which let musicians interact with their fans, Epiqur also lets them earn money through their performances by selling digital access tickets, gathering contributions or tips.
+Epiqur also records these broadcasts in audio and video versions separately to be served afterwards.
+Besides its social platform which lets musicians interact with their fans, Epiqur also lets them earn money through their performances by selling digital access tickets, gathering donations or tips on the platform.

 Sufle’s talented Solutions Architects have integrated Epiqur streaming services with AWS S3 and AWS Cloudfront to let Epiqur stream their live events to hundreds, thousands or even millions of people without any extra effort or issue.
 AWS S3 is also chosen to store streams for future on demand stream requests with very low cost and high availability.

-AWS X-Ray, AWS Cloudwatch with custom metrics and particular custom developed helper functions provide full visibility to Epiqur team on infrastructure.
-With the help of advanced visibility, development team easily get insights to successfully identify and troubleshoot the root cause of issues and errors.
+AWS X-Ray, AWS Cloudwatch with custom metrics and particular custom developed helper functions provide full visibility to Epiqur team on their infrastructure.
+With the help of advanced visibility, the development team easily gets insights to successfully identify and troubleshoot the root cause of any issues and errors.

-Sufle and Epiqur architected the ultra lightweight Epiqur application with minimal CPU and memory footprint so that applications are able to run even on t3.small instance type.
-Sufle has built an automated deployment progress that creates pre-baked EC2 AMIs and lets the autoscaling do the rest without any manual operation.
+Sufle and Epiqur architected the ultra lightweight application for Epiqur with minimal CPU and memory footprint, so that the applications are able to run even on t3.small instance type.
+Sufle has built an automated deployment process that creates pre-baked EC2 AMIs and lets the autoscaling do the rest without any manual operation.